Our editors pick the products and services we write about. When you buy through our links, we may get a commission. Learn more.

 Harvest

-After the flowering stage is complete, it’s time to harvest your cannabis!
-The moment of truth.
+Once the flowering stage is complete, it’s time to harvest your cannabis.
+The key indicator is trichome coloration.

 Macro view of some trichomes